 3) Millennials are in

-As of this year, millennials (born 1980-2000) have become the largest age demographic in the workforce.
+Millennials (born 1980-2000) have become the largest age demographic in the workforce.
 Contact centers, which have historically attracted younger employees, will be among the first to feel the full impact of this generation and the new expectations they bring to the workplace.
 Millennials expect more flexible work schedules and access to on-demand information that helps them do their job more effectively.
 They also change jobs more frequently than their older co-workers.
-The same XYZ University report found that 70% of recent college grads leave their first job after graduation in less than two years.
+One report found that 70% of recent college grads leave their first job after graduation in less than two years.

 These changes in expectations and behavior will put pressure on organizations to train employees and share information in new ways — using technologies that new hires are familiar with, and enabling employees to acquire information at the moment they need it.